mjclemente/pdfbox.cfc/README.md

 #### `addPages( required any pdfPages )`
 Add a page or pages to the end of the PDF.
 The `pdfPages` argument must be either the absolute path to a pdf file on disk, or a ColdFusion PDF object like those created via `cfdocument`.

+#### `splitPages( required string dest, required numeric startpage, required numeric endpage )`
+Split pages from the source pdf into a separate file.
+The `dest` argument provides the location for the new file.
+The `startpage` is the first page to include in the new file, up to and including the `endpage`.

 #### `save( string dest = "" )`
 By default, this saves the PDF to the same path that it was loaded from.
 You can use the `dest` argument to save the modified PDF to a new location.
 If the destination does not exist, it is created automatically.
 Note that the `dest` argument is required in order to save PDFs loaded from file input streams.